Software-Improvement-Group/sigridci/docs/organization-integration/usermanagement-example-okta.md

 <img src="../images/okta-saml-settings.png" width="800" /><br />

 ### Bookmark app
-Sigrid only supports service provider initiated flow, so create a bookmark app that only is redirect to customer.sigrid-says.com.
+Sigrid only supports service provider initiated flow, so create a Bookmark app that only is redirect to customer.sigrid-says.com.
 As Sigrid logo for your bookmark app you can use these logos

 <img src="../images/sigrid-logo-black.svg" width="100" />